Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 62.5-point total in six of nine games this season.
+- Oklahoma's games this season have gone over 62 points six of nine times.

-- Baylor and its opponents have combined to score more than 62.5 points in two games this season.

-- Saturday's total is 16.7 points lower than the two team's combined 79.2 points per game average.

 Oklahoma Stats and Trends

-- Oklahoma has played nine games, with four wins against the spread.
+- Oklahoma has four wins against the spread in nine games this season.

-- The Sooners have an ATS record of 3-5 in their eight games when favored by 5.5 points or more so far this season.

-- Oklahoma's games this year have gone over the total in six out of nine opportunities (66.7%).
+- So far this season, the Sooners have been installed as favorites by a 5.5-point margin or more eight times and are 3-5 ATS in those games.

+- Oklahoma has eclipsed the over/under in 66.7% of its opportunities this year (six times over nine games with a set point total).

-- Oklahoma is 4-4 against the spread and 8-0 overall in games when it scores more than 20.6 points.
+- Oklahoma is 4-4 against the spread and 8-0 overall this season when the team puts up more than 20.6 points.

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.